julians58/rumi/README.md

 # rumi
-Platform for connecting landlords and tenants an roomates
+Platform for connecting landlords, tenants and roomates